AnesthesiaYour Health. Your Hospital

 However, these side-effects are minor and usually resolve themselves within a day following the surgery you underwent.
 If you struggle with nausea and vomiting after the surgery, the nurses at our hospital will give you medication to stop these symptoms, such as antiemetics.

 Types of Anesthesia

-General anesthesia is the suppression of activity in the central nervous system, and induces unconsciousness and complete lack of sensation.
-The patient is unable to feel any pain, and experiences a state which resembles to regular sleep.
-Unlike during regular sleep however, in this state the brain gives no response to pain or the surgical intervention.
+General anesthesia is the suppression of activity in the central nervous system and induces unconsciousness and complete lack of sensation.
+The patient is unable to feel any pain and experiences a state which resembles a regular sleep.
+Unlike during regular sleep, however, in this state, the brain gives no response to pain or the surgical intervention.
 During this type of anesthesia, the vital functions of the patient are closely monitored, with breathing being assisted and controlled.
 General anesthesia is recommended during surgical procedures characterized by:

 Local anesthesia typically affects a larger area of the body and blocks the transmission of nerve impulses between a given part of the body and the spinal cord.
 Depending on the type of action, local anesthesia can be divided into:

 - the peripheral blockade, which inhibits nerve sensory perception within a specific region of the body

 - the central blockade, in which the anesthetics remove sensory perception from any area below block level